-In this article, we discuss the most common physical symptoms and side effects of anxiety.
+This article discusses the most common physical symptoms and side effects of anxiety.

 People with anxiety can experience a range of physical and psychological symptoms.
-The most common include:
+The

 - feeling nervous, tense, or fearful